thehyve/delphyne-template/README.md

 An ETL template for future OHDSI projects.
 Provides a standard repository structure that implements the functionality of the [omop-etl-wrapper](https://github.com/thehyve/omop-etl-wrapper) Python package.

-NOTE: This template currently supports PostgreSQL only.
+NOTE: This template has only been tested with PostgreSQL.

 ## Repository overview